nasa/Common-Metadata-Repository/db-es-audit/README.md

  3) For a provider get the granule counts for each collection.
 If the collection has granules, get the elastic search granule count.
 If the granule counts do not match, then record and save that information. this step is done in a limited parallel fashion by provider.

- 4) Once all of the granule count information has been saved, the find_graule_counts program launches the find_granules program in a limited parallel fashion by provider.
+ 4) Once all of the granule count information has been saved, the find_granule_counts program launches the find_granules program in a limited parallel fashion by provider.
 Both the database and elastic search is checked to find missing granules.
 When a missing granule has been found, elastic search is corrected.
 Not all granules are checked however, once the number of offending granules has been fixed, the program terminates.

 ## Infrastructure